Research

 [Abstract]

-This paper examines the impact of the 1630–31 plague on apprenticeship wages in early modern Venice, offering new evidence on how pre-industrial labour markets adjusted to large demographic shocks.
-Using a dataset of over 17,000 apprenticeship contracts, I reconstruct wage trends across trades and skill levels before and after the epidemic.
-My findings suggest that, in contrast to the equalizing effects often attributed to the Black Death, the 1630–31 outbreak produced a pronounced skill-biased wage shift.
-Real wages rose across the board in its aftermath, but the increase was significantly larger in skill-intensive trades, where training was longer and human capital harder to replace.
-Using a difference-in-differences strategy, I estimate a post-plague skilled wage premium of 12-14 percent.
-These results are robust to controls for contract structure, in-kind payments, and recruitment patterns.
-The findings highlight the interaction of labour scarcity and institutional mediation in shaping wage outcomes, suggesting that, under certain conditions, epidemics could entrench rather than erode labour market stratification.
+This paper examines how the 1630-31 plague affected apprenticeship wages in Venice, offering new evidence on how pre-industrial labour markets adjusted to large demographic shocks.
+Using a dataset of more than 17,000 apprenticeship contracts, I reconstruct wage trends before and after the epidemic and compare outcomes across skilled and unskilled trades.
+Real wages rose in the aftermath of the plague, but the increase was significantly larger in skill-intensive trades, where training was longer and human capital harder to replace.
+Using a difference-in-differences strategy, I estimate a post-plague skilled wage premium of 12-14 percent, which is robust to controls for contract structure, in-kind payments, and recruitment patterns.
+These findings suggest that, contrary to the equalizing effects often attributed to the Black Death, the 1630-31 plague reinforced wage hierarchies and entrenched labour market stratification.